 Torque Sensors manufactured in US by FUTEK Advanced Sensor Technology (FUTEK), a leading manufacturer producing a huge selection of Torque Transducers, utilizing one of the most advanced technologies in the Sensor Industry: Metal foil strain gauge technology.
 It is is defined as a transducer used for torque measurement (torque sensing) that converts an input mechanical torque into an electrical output signal.
 Torsions Sensors are also commonly known as Torque Transducer, Torque Cell or Moment Sensor.
 There are two main types of Torque Sensors: Reaction Torque Sensors or Rotational Torque Sensors.

 By definition, torque sensor is a type of transducer, specifically a torque transducer that converts a torque measurement (reaction, dynamic or rotary) into another physical variable, in this case, into an electrical signal that can be measured, converted and standardized.
-As the torque applied to the sensor increases, the electrical output signal changes proportionally (torque detector).
+As the torque applied to the sensor increases, the electrical output signal changes proportionally (aka torque detector or torque gauge).

 There are two main categories of Torsions Sensors: rotary torque sensor and reaction torque sensors.
 In summary, a reaction sensor measures stationary torque (static or non-rotational), and rotary measures rotational torque (dynamic torque sensor).

-Understanding the application and defining the requirements is a crucial part of selecting the right torque sensor.
+Understanding the application and defining the requirements is a crucial part of how to select a torque sensor.

 Rotary Torque Sensors (dynamic or rotational torque)

 Rotational sensors (or dynamic torque sensor) are utilized in applications where the torque measurement must be taken at a spinning shaft, engine or a stationary motor.
 In this case, the transducer must rotate in-line attached to the shaft.
-A rotary torque transducer is fitted with a slip ring or wireless electronics to transmit the torque signal while rotating (non-contact sensor).
+A rotary torque transducer is fitted with a slip ring or wireless electronics to transmit the torque signal while rotating, functioning as a non contact torque sensor.

-Rotary Torque Transducers are frequently used as testing/auditing tools for motors, power tools, turbines, and generators to measure rotational torque.
-A shaft-to-shaft Rotating Torque Sensor can be also utilized for feedback control, monitoring torque, and analyzing the efficiency of test stands.
+Rotary Torque Transducers are frequently used as testing/auditing tools for motors, power tools, turbines, torque measuring tool (or torque measurement tool) and generators to measure rotational torque.
+A shaft-to-shaft Rotating Torque Tester can be also utilized for torque feedback control, torque auditing, and analyzing the efficiency of test stands (i.e. torque analyzer).

+How to measure torque of a motor?
 The Rotating Torque measurement (aka rotary torque measurement) is coupled between the motor and the load.
 As the shaft spins, the Torsions Sensor measures the torque produced by the motor in response to the load applied to the rotating shaft.
 Some Rotary Sensors are equipped with built-in encoders.
 These encoders measure the angle/speed produced during the test.
-Torsion measurements can successfully be monitored on a local digital display, such as a Panel Mount Display, a Hand-Held Display, connected to a PLC, or streamed to a PC using a digital USB instrument.
+Torsion measurements can successfully be monitored on a local digital display, such as a Panel Mount Display, a Handheld Display, connected to a PLC, or streamed to a PC using a digital USB instrument.